telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/known-issues.md

 ### Common

 - Limited set of helpers.
 Interim releases will add more widgets.
+- Localization is work in progress.
+See [aspnet/Home/issues/1124](https://github.com/aspnet/Home/issues/1142) for a discussion.
-- As of ASP.NET MVC BETA 8, due to change in the View rendering, [Deferred initialization option](/aspnet-mvc/fundamentals.html#deferred-initialization) can be set only as last setting.
+- [Deferred()](/aspnet-mvc/fundamentals.html#deferred-initialization) can be invoked only as a last setting.

         @(Html.Kendo().NumericTextBox()
               .Name("age")